pedrocriado/NES-EMULATOR/README.md

 cmake --build build
 ```

-The executable is created as:

-- Windows: `build/Debug/nes.exe`

 SDL2 is fetched and built as part of the project; you don’t need to install it system‑wide.

 ## Run